aman-atakama/atakama_sdk/docs/atakama_rule_engine.md

 Reset or clear any limits, quotas, access counts, bytes-transferred for a given profile.

 Used by an administrator to "clear" or "reset" a user that has hit limits.

+#### .use\_quota(self, request: atakama.rule\_engine.ApprovalRequest)

+Given that a request has already been authorized via approve_request(), indicate that this rule is being used for request approval and any intneral counters should be incremented.